praveendecode/PromptIQ/README.md

 ![image](https://github.com/praveendecode/PromptIQ/assets/95226524/440f592f-be4b-40f1-9746-5286d0319d1f)

-### **Unified Chain of Thoughts Model:**
+### **Chain of Thoughts Instruction**
-   - Employed a unified chain of thoughts model that seamlessly integrates across different NLP tasks, including question answering.
+   - Employed a chain of thoughts Instrucntion to model that seamlessly integrates question answering.
    - Facilitates a cohesive approach to understanding and processing diverse textual data, ensuring enhanced performance in answering user queries.

 ### **Context-Aware Answers with Chain of Thoughts:**